YJiangcm/COMP_5222_Project/README.md

 ### 0. Download all files in this repository.

 ### 1. Prepare the train and dev data:
-Open your terminal and run _DataProcess.py_ in the "code" file.
+Open your terminal, navigate to the "code" folder and run _DataProcess.py_.
 ```
 ! python DataProcess.py --data_path ../data
 ```

 ### 2. Train the model:
-Open your terminal and run _flair_train.py_ in the "code" file.
+Open your terminal and run _flair_train.py_  in the "code" folder.
 **Here you can change the model structure flexibly.** (refer to the tutorial of [flair](https://github.com/flairNLP/flair)).
 ```
 ! python flair_train.py --input ../data \